 SEC.
-216. RETURNS.
+217. RETURNS.

-In the case of a nonresident alien individual the return, in lieu of the time prescribed in section 53(a)(1), shall be made on or before the fifteenth day of the sixth month following the close of the fiscal year, or, if the return is made on the basis of the calendar year, then on or before the fifteenth day of June.
+- (a) REQUIREMENT.-In the case of a nonresident alien individual the return, in lieu of the time prescribed in section 53 (a) (1), shall be made on or before the fifteenth day of the sixth month following the close of the fiscal year, or, if the return is made on the basis of the calendar year, then on or before the fifteenth day of June. - (b) EXEMPTION FROM REQUIREMENT.-Subject to such conditions, limitations, and exceptions and under such regulations as may be prescribed by the Commissioner, with the approval of the Secretary, nonresident alien individuals subject to the tax imposed by section 211 (a) may be exempted from the requirement of filing returns of such tax.

 SEC.
-217. PAYMENT OF TAX.
+218. PAYMENT OF TAX.

-- (a) TIME OF PAYMENT.-In the case of a nonresident alien individual the total amount of tax imposed by this title shall be paid, in lieu of the time prescribed in section 56(a), on the fifteenth day of June following the close of the calendar year, or, if the return should be made on the basis of a fiscal year, then on the fifteenth day of the sixth month following the close of the fiscal year. - (b) WITHHOLDING AT SOURCE.-For withholding at source of tax on income of nonresident aliens, see section 143.
+- (a) TIME OF PAYMENT.-In the case of a nonresident alien individual the total amount of tax imposed by this title shall be paid, in lieu of the time prescribed in section 56 (a), on the fifteenth day of June following the close of the calendar year, or, if the return should be made on the basis of a fiscal year, then on the fifteenth day of the sixth month following the close of the fiscal year. - (b) WITHHOLDING AT SOURCE.-For withholding at source of tax on income of nonresident aliens, see section 143.